|Cash Back Rating:||4.1 / 5|

 Whether you’re a low-maintenance cardholder looking for an easy way to earn cash back on everything you buy or a rewards aficionado eager to fill a gap in your cash back strategy, the Wells Fargo Active Cash Card should be on your radar.

-That said, it may not be the best fit for your goals and spending habits.
-To see if a rewards card that earns a higher rate in specific categories or offers more flexible rewards might be a better choice, size up where you spend the most and what type of rewards you hope to earn before taking the plunge.
+That said, the card may not be the best fit for your individual goals and spending habits.
+To see if a rewards card that earns a higher rate in specific categories or offers more flexible rewards might be a better choice, size up where you spend the most and what rewards you hope to earn before taking the plunge.

 Since most cards earn just 1% back on general purchases, a flat 2% cash rewards rate makes the Active Cash card tremendously valuable as both a standalone all-purpose rewards card and a supplementary card to combine with cards that earn rewards at higher rates in specific categories like groceries, dining or gas.